Welcome to the International Infidel Gunfighter League

 ALL IGL MATCHES ARE LIMITED TO 40 SHOOTERS MAX

-The Infidel Gunfighter League “Gauntlet” Match is a physically stressful single stage tactical shooting scenario that is held two times a year (April, December).
+The Infidel Gunfighter League “Gauntlet” Match is a physically stressful single stage tactical shooting scenario.
 This match involves many different tasks in a single stage that challenges the tactical shooter in all aspects of the gunfight.
 This stage does not change like the regular monthly matches do.
 This is set up so the Tactical shooter to be able to measure their progression and improvement over the year.
 This year for 2017 the stage is different.
 Each year the stage will change to allow for more training.

 The stage begins with the tactical shooter moving along a designated route to a target house where they will enter and clear the shoot-house using the techniques for single shooter clearing in a home defense scenario.
 The tactical Shooter will then move outside the shoot-house and engage targets as seen while shooting and moving along the route with either their rifle or pistol properly using the available cover or barricades.
 The shooter will keep moving along the route and engage a series of steel targets from a standing position using their tactical handgun.
 Once this is cleared the tactical shooter continues to engage targets from elevation and other barricades.
 Once the Tactical shooter gets to a certain spot in the scenario they are required to commando crawl or pull themselves across a wire that crosses an obstacle.
 From there they will then release themselves from the wire and move along the route to finish with the tactical engagements of targets until complete.
 There is a par time for this match and if a tactical shooter goes over this time limit they will be stopped and no score will be taken.
 The ten-foot rope for the Swiss seat is provide along with all snap links and needed gear for the obstacle crossing.